Bohemond III of Antioch: Byzantine alliance

 Soon after his release, Bohemond visited Emperor Manuel in Constantinople and paid homage to him.
-In return for monetary aid, Bohemond agreed to allow Athanasius, the Eastern Orthodox Patriarch of Antioch, to accompany him back to Antioch.
-The Latin Patriarch, Aimery, left Antioch and imposed an interdict on the city.
-Manuel's cousin, Andronicus Komnenus, who was made Byzantine governor of Cilicia in 1166, often visited Antioch to meet Bohemond's beautiful young sister, Philippa.
-Bohemond appealed to Manuel, who dismissed Andronicus, replacing him with Constantine Kalamanos.
+In return for monetary aid, Bohemond agreed to allow Athanasius I Manasses, the Eastern Orthodox patriarch of Antioch, to accompany him back to Antioch.
+The Latin patriarch, Aimery, left Antioch and imposed an interdict on the city.
+Manuel's cousin Andronikos Komnenos, who was made Byzantine governor of Cilicia in 1166, often visited Antioch to meet Bohemond's beautiful young sister, Philippa.
+Bohemond appealed to Manuel, who dismissed Andronikos, replacing him with Constantine Kalamanos.

 Bohemond granted Apamea to the Knights Hospitaller in 1168.
 An earthquake destroyed most towns of northern Syria on 29 June 1170.
-The Greek Patriarch, Athanasius, died when the edifice of the Cathedral of St. Peter collapsed on him during the Mass.
+The Greek patriarch, Athanasius, died when the edifice of the Cathedral of St. Peter collapsed on him during the Mass.
 Bohemond went to Qosair (present-day Altınözü, Turkey) and persuaded the exiled Latin Patriarch to return to his see.

 Mleh, who had seized Cilicia with Nur ad-Din's help, besieged Bagras, the fortress of the Knights Templars near Antioch, in early 1170.
 Bohemond sought assistance from Amalric of Jerusalem, and their united army defeated Mleh, also forcing him to restore the towns of the Cilician plains to the Byzantine Empire.
 Bohemond's relationship with Armenian Cilicia remained tense, which prevented him from pursuing an active foreign policy until Mleh was dethroned in 1175.

 Bohemond and Raymond III of Tripoli ride to Jerusalem.

 Bohemond concluded an alliance with Gumushtekin, atabeg of Aleppo, against Saladin, the Ayyubid ruler of Egypt and Syria, in May 1176.
 On Bohemond's demand, Gumushtekin released his Christian prisoners, including Bohemond's stepfather, Raynald of Châtillon.
 To strengthen his alliance with the Byzantine Empire, in 1177 Bohemond married Theodora, who was closely related to Emperor Manuel.